tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 print(x * 5)       # displays 5
 {% endhighlight %}

-As you might expect, certain operators take precedence over others.
-Remember BEDMAS (or BODMAS, depending where you're from)?
-More correctly this concept is referred to as the [order of operations](https://en.wikipedia.org/wiki/Order_of_operations).
+Now add the code below, but before hitting run, see if you can predict what the total is:

 {% highlight py %}
 ...
-print(1 + 2 * 3)   # displays 7
+print(1 + 2 * 3)   # displays ???
 {% endhighlight %}

-In the above case, the Console displays a 7 -- and not a 9 -- because the multiplication occurs before the addition.
-If you wish to override this order, simply use brackets:
+The console displays a `7` -- and not a `9` -- because multiplication occurs before addition.
+Certain operators take precedence over others.
+Remember BEDMAS?
+Or BODMAS (depending on where you're from)?
+It is an acronym to help you recall the [order of operations](https://en.wikipedia.org/wiki/Order_of_operations).
+If you wish to override this order, use brackets:

 {% highlight py %}
 ...